 What is withholding tax?

-Withholding tax is a system in which a portion of an employee’s income is withheld and sent to the government as a form of monthly payment for taxes owed.
-The amount that is withheld is based on factors such as the employee’s income, physical condition, family situation, and location and is subject to progressive rates.
+Withholding tax is a system in which a portion of an employee's income is withheld and sent to the government as a monthly payment for taxes owed.
+The amount withheld is based on factors such as the employee's income, physical condition, family situation, and location and is subject to progressive rates.

-The Portuguese State Budget for 2023 introduces a new withholding tax model that aims to better align the monthly withholding tax with calculating the annual amount of taxes owed.
-This new model will switch from a single-rate model to a marginal rate model, increasing taxpayers’ net monthly income.
+The Portuguese State Budget introduced a new withholding tax model to better align the monthly withholding tax with calculating the annual taxes owed.
+This new model will switch from a single rate to a marginal rate, increasing taxpayers' net monthly income.

-The new model will take effect on 1 July 2023, harmonizing the IRS withholdings with the general table of annual IRS tax brackets.
-The new model will replace the current reduction of rates per number of dependents with an additional deduction per dependent of a fixed value.
+The new model came into effect on 1 July 2023, harmonizing the IRS withholdings with the general table of annual IRS tax brackets.
+The new model replaced the current reduction of rates per number of dependents with an additional deduction per dependent of a fixed value.

-Additionally, the government has committed to extending this change to business and professional income (category B) in the future.
+Additionally, the government has committed to extending this change to business and professional income (category B).

 Self-employed income tax

-Individuals who are self-employed are required to register their start of activity with the local tax office.
+Self-employed individuals are required to register to start their activity with the local tax office.
 They can do this by going to a tax office or through the Finanças portal.
-We’d recommend that foreign residents contact an accountant or tax expert to help you with your tax return, as they can advise you on the Portuguese invoice system and whether or not you have to pay VAT (value added tax) or are entitled to certain tax credits.
+We'd recommend that foreign residents contact an accountant or tax expert to help them with their tax return, as they can advise them on the Portuguese invoice system and whether or not they have to pay VAT (value-added tax) or are entitled to certain tax credits.

 Portugal Corporate Income Tax Rate (IRC)